Adobe Illustrator: Illustrator Draw

 Illustrator Draw was a free-form vector drawing app for Android and iOS users.
 Along with Illustrator, it is currently marketed by Adobe through Creative Cloud.
 Drawings made with the Illustrator Draw app can be exported to the desktop programs of Adobe Illustrator.

-As of 2022, Illustrator Draw is retired and replaced by Adobe Fresco.
+As of 2022, Illustrator Draw is retired and replaced by Adobe Fresco, which is only available on iOS and Windows.